 Step into 2022 with caution

 The strategies outlined here are subject to a mix of pros and cons, and it’s important to consider other possible scenarios based on the passage or failure of proposed legislation.
-Feel free to contact me or any KraftCPAs tax advisor for help as you explore options for your 2021 returns.
+Feel free to contact either of us or any KraftCPAs tax advisor for help as you explore options for your 2021 returns.

 © 2021 Kraft CPAs PLLC